cncf/tag-contributor-strategy/deaf-and-hard-of-hearing/deaf-and-hard-of-hearing-individuals/tips-when-attending-or-speaking-at-a-conference.md

 ## Tips for speakers

 1. **Be transparent and vocal about your needs**: Publicly talk about accommodations on social media or email by replying to all to help initiate conversations.
-But be mindful of calling out versus calling in.
+Use the public channels as an opportunity to collaborate and foster good relationships, so offer a solution when you can.
 2. **Attend social events and make it clear if you are uncomfortable**: Let them know you are leaving a social event because you can't hear or communicate with other attendees.
 It's essential to make organizers aware of how this makes you feel.
 3. **Don't hide your disappointment**: Don't be bitter, but don't hide your disappointment either.
 Be sure organizers know so they can do better next time.
 4. **Use Google Slides' captions capability**: If the conference doesn't have captions, you can use Google Slides' captions capabilities.
 While they are far from great, they are better than no captions.